Syncano/syncano-cli/docs/custom_sockets/examples/advanced.md

             name: mailgun_integration
             status: ok

     This means that Custom Socket `mailgun_integration` was created successfuly - the status is `ok`.
-In any other case you will see here an `error` and detailed information in `info` about what went wrong.
+In any other case you will see an `error` and detailed information in `info` about what went wrong.

     Now, list all defined endpoints: